altabering/altadata-python/docs/index.rst

 ALTADATA Python Library
 --------------------------

-The ALTADATA Python library provides convenient access to the ALTADATA API from applications written in the Python language.
+ALTADATA Python library provides convenient access to the ALTADATA API from applications written in the Python language.

 .. toctree::